Syakhisk/proxmox-minikube-knative/README.md

-# Proxmox Minikube Knative - Proof of Concept Serverless
+# Proxmox Minikube Knative - Serverless Proof of Concept

 This repository is a guide based on my final research project for my degree at Institut Teknologi Sepuluh Nopember.
 This guide will show you how to deploy [Knative](https://knative.dev/) on [Proxmox](https://www.proxmox.com/en/) using [Minikube](https://minikube.sigs.k8s.io/docs/).
 There will be also a guide to deploy a conventional system on the same Proxmox server.

 > This implementation is just a proof of concept, so it is not recommended to use this guide **AS IS** in production.
-Use other Kubernetes implementation such as [K3s](https://k3s.io/) or [MicroK8s](https://microk8s.io/) for production.
+Use other Kubernetes implementation such as [K3s](https://k3s.io/) or [MicroK8s](https://microk8s.io/) for production instead of Minikube.

 Since there are some detailed images and charts you can access the Readme file directly so that the images and charts are rendered larger [here](./README.md)